CCCodes/CCCodes/README.md

 ### This month, I am working on 💻
 * Creating a React Native journaling app
-* AWS Certification to become a Certified Cloud Practitioner ☁️

 ### Courses I am taking in Spring 2021 ✏️
 * 15-451 Design and Analysis of Algorithms